danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 Dagger takes care of this entire chain for you so your `PetActivity` doesn't have to care about `PetDb` and `SQLitePetDataSource`, it can focus entirely on `PetListPresenter`.

-This is generally what DI Frameworks do.
+Satisfying dependency chains so you can focus on only the object you need is what DI frameworks are great at.

 ## I see.
 Dagger is a DI Framework.
 But do we have to call `getInjector().inject(this)` all the time?
 Unfortunately, we do.
-A history lesson might be useful here.
+Lets take a look at the history of DI frameworks in Java to understand why.

 Once upon a time, Dependency Injection frameworks like [Guice](1) used reflection to achieve their DI.
 At the time, these DI frameworks weren't built with mobile devices in mind, they were built for servers.
 Reflection has a runtime cost in performance, but it's an appropriate tradeoff for a server environment.
 When mobile devices came along, this was no longer the case and led to app slowdowns.
 We needed a DI framework that was blazing fast for mobile devices but used less reflection.

-[Dagger 1](1), originally created by Square(Block now), used a mixture of code generation and reflection to achieve its' DI.
-At compile-time, the injecting code was generated by using annotations (@Inject) that the Dagger compiler would look at.
+[Dagger 1](1), originally created by Square(Block now), used a mixture of code generation and reflection to achieve DI.
+At compile-time, the injecting code was generated by using annotations (@Inject) in your own code that the Dagger compiler would look at and process.
 It worked, but the reflection that was hanging around left a desire for more.
 What if we could make a DI framework that completely ignored reflection and just used code generation at compile-time?
-This would also yield the advantage of failing extremely early in case the framework couldn't satisfy a dependency instead of throwing an exception at runtime.
+This would also yield a major advantage for Dagger 2: failing early.
+When a dependency couldn't be satisfied(it wasn't on the DI frameworks graph), developers would find out at runtime what had happened instead of compile-time.
+Early failures lead to faster fixes.

 Thus, Dagger 2 was born.
 Dagger 2 *ignored reflection entirely*.
 Instead of making your users pay a performance cost, our Gradle builds would eat the cost in build time and generate injecting code at compile time.
 It was now possible to use a Dependency Injection